danielgtaylor/shorthand/README.md

 - Removing fields or array items via `undefined`
 - Moving/swapping fields or array items via `^`
   - The right hand side is a path to the value to swap.
 See Querying below for the path syntax.

+Note: When sending shorthand patches file loading via `@` should be disabled as the files will not exist on the server.

 Some examples: